top of page

 What and Why

-The status of Marrakesh (Tamazight: ⴰⵎⵓⵔⴰⴽⵓⵛ, Amurakuš) in Morocco cannot be understated: it is so important to Moroccan civilisation that the modern country of Morocco is named after this imperial city.
+The status of Marrakesh (Tamazight: ⴰⵎⵓⵔⴰⴽⵓⵛ, Amurakuš) in Morocco (ⵍⵎⵖⵔⵉⴱ, Lmeɣrib) cannot be understated: it is so important to Moroccan civilisation that the modern country of Morocco is named after this imperial city.
 As a matter of fact from mediaeval times until around the beginning of the 20th century CE, the entire country of Morocco was known as the Kingdom of Marrakesh (Latin: Regnum Marrochiorum).
-With this status, Marrakesh grew rapidly and established itself as a cultural, religious, and trading epicentre of sub-Saharan Africa and its iconic bazaar Jemaa el-Fnaa (Arabic: ساحة جامع الفناء) became the most important square in Africa.
+With this status, Marrakesh grew rapidly and established itself as a cultural, religious, and trading epicentre of sub-Saharan Africa.
+The city has also long been a hub of trade, craftsmanship, and culture and serves as a confluence of Berber, Arab, and Andalusian cultural influences, making it a fascinating destination for tourists seeking an authentic and immersive cultural experience.
+Its iconic bazaar Jemaa el-Fnaa (Arabic: ساحة جامع الفناء) is easily the most important square in Africa.

 UNESCO describes the medina of Marrakesh as a 'world-famous square', 'a metaphorical urban icon, a bridge between the past and the present, the place where spectacularised Moroccan tradition encounters modernity'.
 This is probably a bit hyperboled, but certainly one will not be bored or mistaken with the dynamic colours, odours and sounds of city.
 It is a real-life rendition of the colourful Arabian fables, and its reputation is now firmly etched as it is the only site to be enlisted as both a UNESCO WHS and ICH.